tarun7r/Cricket-API/README.md

 <H2>Cricket Hub - Cricket API 2.0</H2>
-This is a simple Flask web application that provides an API and a user-friendly website to retrieve Player Stats, Live Scores, Fixtures, Tables, and Results data of Cricket Matches (ODI, T20, Test, and IPL) from the Cricbuzz website.
+This is a simple Flask web application that provides an API and a user-friendly website to retrieve Player Stats, Live Scores, Fixtures, Tables, and Results data of Cricket Matches (ODI, T20, Test, and IPL) from the online websites

 <h2>Website Features</h2>
 <p>The application now includes a website accessible at the <code>/</code> endpoint with the following features:</p>